brainwave0/ftwm/README.md

-# ftwm
+# FTWM

 An oversized desktop that you can pan by moving your head.
+It is not yet usable, but I am actively developing it.